sap200/shiaa3/readme.md

 ◼ Each pool plays a game of shai .
 The winner in this game becomes the owner of all assets staked in the pool.

+## Assets

+Assets are defined by type struct of golang the assets has the following fields

+◼ Id

+◼ Creator

+◼ SerialNumberPAGE 3

+◼ AssetType

+◼ AssetName

+◼ PriceInTokens

+◼ Owner

+Assets can be of 5 types as described in the introduction but internally they are represented by integers.

+CAMEL = 0

+HOUSE = 1

+FOSSIL_NECKLACE = 2

+CERAMIC_PLATE = 3

+TERACOTTA_LAMP = 4